Las Palmas: History

 The city was founded by Juan Rejón on 24 June 1478, with the name "Real de Las Palmas".
 Rejón was head of the invading Castilian army, which then engaged in war with the locals.

 The war began at the mouth of the Guiniguada ravine, where he settled together with his 30 soldiers El Real de Las Palmas, which today is the district of Vegueta.

 The struggle lasted for a period of five years, costing a great number of lives, especially on the aboriginal side, which lacked sufficient means to defend itself against the armies sent by the Catholic monarchs.
 Even so, resistance was fierce.
 The end of the conquest came in 1483, with the incorporation of the island into the Crown of Castile by Pedro de Vera, who managed to subjugate the natives of Gáldar in the northwest of the island.

 On November 20, 1485, the diocese was transferred from El Rubicón (Lanzarote) to Real de Las Palmas.
 The importance of the city grew gradually, with the establishment of the Bishopric of the Canary Islands, the first Court of the Holy Inquisition, the Royal Court of the Canary Islands and the residence of the Captains General of the Canary Islands.
 Although the capital, as understood from the 19th century onwards, did not exist as such in the archipelago, given that the Captain General's Residence was in Las Palmas, it can be considered that this was the capital of the Canary Islands during part of the 16th and 17th centuries; afterwards, although without legal or real significance, it continued to be considered the honorary capital of the Canary archipelago.

 In 1492, Christopher Columbus (Spanish: Cristóbal Colón) anchored in the port of Las Palmas for a repair of the rudder of his ship Pinta and spent some time on the neighbour island on his first trip to the Americas.
 He also stopped there on the way back to Spain.
-The Colón House - a museum in the Vegueta district of the city - is named after him.
+The Colón House – a museum in the Vegueta district of the city – is named after him.

 In 1595, Francis Drake tried to plunder the town, leading to the Battle of Las Palmas.
 A Dutch raid under vice-admiral Pieter van der Does in 1599 was only slightly more successful; some of the town was destroyed, but the raiders were repelled.

 Las Palmas' seaport, Puerto de la Luz (known internationally as La Luz port), the construction of which began in 1883 played significant role in modernizing the city and sped up its advancement.
-The port benefited greatly from the closure of the Suez Canal during the Suez Crisis.
+The port benefited greatly from the closure of the Suez Canal from 1967 to 1975 during the Suez Crisis.
 Many foreign workers migrated to the city at this time.

 In 1927, the Province of Canary Islands was split into two provinces: of Santa Cruz de Tenerife and Las Palmas.
 Las Palmas de Gran Canaria became the capital of the latter, and integrated the islands of Gran Canaria, Lanzarote and Fuerteventura.